microsoftgraph/python-sample-console-app/README.md

 2. Enter a unique name for your application, choose **Native** for the Application type, and enter any valid URL for **Redirect URI**.
 (The Redirect URI is not used in this sample, but you must enter a valid URL during app registration.)
 Then choose **Create**.
 ![create application](images/registration1.png)

 3. After the application is created, you'll be returned to the **App registrations** list.
 Choose your app from the list to open the settings page.
-(If the list of apps is long, you can type the beginning of the app name into the search box, and the list will show only apps that start with the specified string.)
 Once you have the app settings page open, copy the **Application ID** and save it.
 You'll need this later to complete the setup process.
 ![copy Application ID](images/registration2.png)

 4. The final step in app registration is to add the permissions that the sample app requires.
 From the app settings page, choose **Required permissions**, then **Add**, then **Select an API**.
 Then choose **Microsoft Graph** and **Select**.
 Here you'll see a list of _Delegated Permissions_.
 Check the box next to these permissions:
-**Have full access to user files** (this is the _Files.ReadWrite_ permission needed to upload files to your OneDrive account) **Send email as a user** (this is the _Mail.Send_ permission needed to send email)
+    * **Have full access to user files** (this is the _Files.ReadWrite_ permission needed to upload files to your OneDrive account)
+    * **Send email as a user** (this is the _Mail.Send_ permission needed to send email)

 After registering your application, modify the ```config.py``` file in the root folder of your cloned repo, and follow the instructions to enter your Client ID (the Application ID value you copied in Step 3 earlier).
 Save the change, and you're ready to run the sample.